Why Reverse Osmosis Plants

 Water Purification Technology in the 21st Century

-RO Plants, also known as Reverse Osmosis Plants, are based on membrane-technology filtration method through which many types of large molecules and ions can be removed/separated from the solution by applying pressure when it is on one side of a selective membrane.
+RO Plants, also known as Reverse Osmosis Plants, are based on the membrane-technology filtration method through which many types of large molecules and ions can be removed/separated from the solution by applying pressure when it is on one side of a selective membrane.
 This results in the solute getting retained on the pressurized side of the membrane so that the pure solvent can be allowed to pass through to the other side of the membrane.
-Though the membrane doesn’t allow large molecules/ions to pass through the holes (or poles) it does allow the smaller components of the solution for e.g. the solvent to pass through easily.
+Though the membrane doesn’t allow large molecules/ions to pass through the holes (or poles) it does allow the smaller components of the solution e.g. the solvent to pass through easily.

 Principle of Reverse Osmosis

-In the general form, Reverse Osmosis is a natural process that separates two liquids of different concentration from each other with the help of a semi-permeable membrane, due to the fluids’ tendency to move from ‘Low to High Solute Concentrations’ for chemical potential equilibrium.
+In the general form, Reverse Osmosis is a natural process that separates two liquids of different concentrations from each other with the help of a semi-permeable membrane, due to the fluids’ tendency to move from ‘Low to High Solute Concentrations’ for chemical potential equilibrium.
 The process of Osmosis clearly depicts the movement of solvent between two solutions separated by a permeable membrane, as it reduces the concentration differences between the solutions.

 "When two solutions with different concentrations of a solute are mixed, the total amount of solutes in the two solutions will be equally distributed in the total amount of solvent from the two solutions.
 Instead of combining the two solutions, they can be placed in two chambers where they are isolated from each other with a semipermeable layer i.e. the membrane.
 This semi-permeable membrane doesn't allow the solutes to move from one compartment to the other but allows the solvent to move."